-Chinese doctor who raised early alarm on coronavirus dies, triggering public mourning
+Chinese public mourns death of doctor who raised early alarm on coronavirus dies

 “Light a candle and pay tribute to the hero,” said one Weibo commentator.
 “You were the beam of light in the night.”

-But there were also signs that discussions of his death are being censored.
-The topic “the Wuhan government owes doctor Li Wenliang an apology” briefly trended on Weibo late on Thursday, but yielded no search results on Friday.
+But there were also signs that discussions of his death are being censored, especially ones that blamed the government.

+The topics “the Wuhan government owes doctor Li Wenliang an apology” and “we want free speech” briefly trended on Weibo late on Thursday, but yielded no search results on Friday.

+Reports of Li’s death had surfaced before midnight local time in China on state media but were deleted later.

+Zhan Jian, a professor of international journalism and Communication at Beijing Foreign Studies University, called on his Weibo account for a law shielding people like Li.

 The Wuhan hospital where Li worked said on its Weibo account that he died at 2.58 am local time on Friday.

-Li, 34, had told a group of doctors on WeChat, a Chinese social media and messaging platform, that seven cases of a disease resembling Severe Acute Respiratory Syndrome (SARS) had been linked to a seafood market in Wuhan, believed to be the source of the virus.
+Li, 34, in December told a group of doctors on WeChat, a Chinese social media and messaging platform, that seven cases of a disease resembling Severe Acute Respiratory Syndrome (SARS) had been linked to a seafood market in Wuhan, believed to be the source of the virus.

 He posted a picture of a test result confirming a “SARS-like” coronavirus in a patient sample, according to a screenshot of the WeChat conversations seen and verified by Reuters.